vaughan189/gatsby-learning/README.md

 # gatsby-learning
-List of all the apps created during my learning og Gatsby.
+List of all the apps created during my learning of Gatsby.